-As a resident I would like to thank all the Parish Councillors for their hard work and commitment, they or
+As a resident I would like to thank all the Parish Councillors for their hard work and commitment, they are unpaid volunteers who have a great love for our Parish and it shows.
+Thank you to all our residents

-Signed Chairman Date
+Signed Chairn nan Date

 The meeting closed at 3.35pm

 None

 7. Any other business

 None

 6. Questions from the public

-are unpaid volunteers who have and businesses for, again, trus allowing us the special privilege a great love for our Parish sting the Parish Council to watch over this beautiful Par ur residen
+and businesses for, again, trusting the Parallowing us the special privilege of safeguare